-There are very few people in the world today more closely associated with innovation than Apple co-founder, Steve Jobs.
-He is the classic American entrepreneur - starting his company in the spare bedroom of his parents' house and pioneering the development of the first personal computer for everyday use.
-Jobs was fired from the company he had started but he returned in 1997.
-It was 12 years later, and Apple was close to bankruptcy.
-Jobs not only saved the company but in the next 10 years reinvented not just one industry but four - computing, music, telecommunications and entertainment (let's not forget he's the CEO of a little company called Pixar).
+Apple co-founder Steve Jobs will be remembered as one of a handful of history's most elite innovators.
+He was the classic American entrepreneur - starting his company in the spare bedroom of his parents' house and pioneering the development of the first personal computer for everyday use.
+This was a man who was fired from the company he had started, but returned 12 years later to save it from near bankruptcy.
+Not only that, but in the next 10 years Jobs used Apple to reinvent four different industries - computing, music, telecommunications and entertainment.
+(Let's not forget he was the CEO of a little company called Pixar.)

 In 2010, Fortune magazine named Jobs the CEO of the Decade.
-Also, the famed New York Times columnist Thomas Friedman wrote a column in which he declared America needs more jobs - Steve Jobs.
+The famed New York Times columnist Thomas Friedman wrote a column in which he declared America needs more jobs - Steve Jobs.
 He meant that innovation and creativity must be nurtured and encouraged to help the United States and other countries emerge from the global recession.

-Everyone wants to learn more about Steve Jobs, yet very few journalists have identified the core principles that drive Jobs and his success.
-Until now, that is.
-My book The Innovation Secrets of Steve Jobs (McGraw-Hill, 2010) reveals the 7 principles that are largely responsible for his breakthrough success; principles that have guided Jobs throughout his career and, more important, principles you can adopt today to "think different" and reinvent your company, product or service.
+Everyone wants to learn more about what made Steve Jobs tick, yet very few journalists have identified the core principles that drove Jobs and his success.
+My book The Innovation Secrets of Steve Jobs (McGraw-Hill, 2010) reveals the 7 principles that were largely responsible for his breakthrough success - principles that guided Jobs throughout his career.